danabo/blog/content/posts/Reversible Szilard Cycle Problem.md

 (e)
 The piston is pushed all the way to the end of the box until it cannot move any further, which is its initial state in step (a).
 The box is now returned to its initial state, and the particle is missing some KE which we converted into useful work.
 However, the bit of memory we used to store the which-side measurement still has that piece of information stored in it.
 The final step is to put the bit into the standard state S (erasure), bringing us to (f) and completing the cycle.

+(f)
+The physical memory is cleared (put back into the standard state S), and the cycle is complete.
+The only difference between (a) and (f) is the net KE extracted from the particle.

-The memory erasure from step (e) to (f) is an irreversible process, since the information contained therein is effectively lost.
+The Szilard cycle steps (a) through (e) are all reversible processes.
+That is to say, those steps can be undone without any energy cost.
+However, the memory erasure from step (e) to (f) is an irreversible process, since the information contained in the external memory is effectively lost when it is cleared.
 [Landauer's principle](https://en.wikipedia.org/wiki/Landauer%27s_principle) states that this irreversible erasure costs a minimum amount of energy, compensating for the apparent reduction in overall entropy of the particle-box system, thus preserving the 2nd law of thermodynamics, which states that the entropy of a system cannot be reduced for free.
+Step (f) makes the whole Szilard cycle irreversible.

 ## Gas Thermodynamics